vijaythakur89/urx/README.md

 ## 📌 Why URX?

-Modern application execution is complex:
+Running apps today requires:

-* Dockerfiles
+- Writing Dockerfiles
-* Environment setup
+- Managing environments
-* Runtime inconsistencies
+- Handling runtime inconsistencies

-URX simplifies this into a single workflow.
+URX abstracts all of this into a single workflow.

 ---